LERCAutomation/DataSearches-ArcPro-UserGuide/anatomy/anatomy.rst

 Output files
 ------------

-GIS layers can be produced, either as an aid to generating maps for the data search or for sending to the requestor.
+GIS layers can be produced, either as an aid to generating maps for the data search or for sending to the requester.
 GIS layers can also be created containing the original search feature and the buffered search area used for the search.

 Tabular outputs are also produced in a text based format (.csv or .txt) and can include the radius of the search area and / or the distance of each feature to the search area (:numref:`figTabularOutput`).
 It is also possible to create summary statistics for any column during the process, which will be included in the tabular output.